shdhumale/spring-boot-zipkin/README.md

 # spring-boot-zipkin
-This repo demo the use of zipkin tracing for Spring boot application
+This repo contain simple spring boot application that is integrated with Zipkin for distributed tracing.